THE BEGINNER’S GUIDE TO BECOMING A GREAT VIDEO EDITOR FOR FILM, TELEVISION, AND ONLINE CONTENT.

 Being a writer doesn’t mean you write everything, and being an editor doesn’t mean you edit everything.
 There are going to be certain aspects an editor is more fluid and capable in than others.
 If you want to edit movies you aren’t going to introduce yourself as a music video editor.
 It’s important for an editor to know what their strengths and interests are and play to that.
 Even if you do pick up jobs outside your specialization.

-A challenges of being an professional editor is being good at talking to people.
+A challenge of being an professional editor is your ability to talk to people.

 And that can be really difficult when you feel strongly about something!
 Things can get heated at times when people are creative and passionate, but that’s the creative life.
 So you need to know how to talk to people in order to make these negotiations and keep these relationships.
 Relationships and networking, are the biggest part of being a professional editor.